fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 * Harvey Levenstein, _Paradox of Plenty_, 227-236 (Fast Foods and Quick Bucks).

 ### Oct 5
+{% include alert.html class='danger' title='DUE: Source Comparison' text="
-* DUE: Reading comparison: How does Johnstone's text compare to the values described much earlier in the course with Jefferson and more recently with Pollan?
+How does Johnstone's text compare to the values described much earlier in the course with Jefferson and more recently with Pollan?
+"%}

 * Michael Moss, _Salt, Sugar, Fat_, 45-67 (Convenience with a Capital C).
 * Harvey Levenstein, _Paradox of Plenty_, 101-118 (The Golden Age of Food Processing: Miracle Whip *über Alles*).